1. Survey methodology and response

 - PEF-only schools are over-represented and Challenge Authority schools under-represented due to a lower response rate for Challenge Authority schools.
 Survey weighting has been used to correct for this response bias.

 - Schools with lower PEF allocations are under-represented, and those with higher allocations are over-represented.

 - Schools in rural areas are under-represented, and schools in urban areas over-represented.
 Again, survey weighting has been used to correct for this.

 |Respondents (n=597)||All schools in receipt of ASF||Differential|

 1.10.
 Survey responses have been weighted by ASF stream and urban/rural location to adjust for response bias; all results presented in the remainder of this report are weighted.
 Base numbers for each survey question vary due to question non-response – i.e. the results exclude non-respondents to the question unless stated otherwise.

 1.11.
 The volume of survey responses permitted more detailed analysis across key respondent groups.
 Survey analysis has used hypothesis tests with a 5% significance level to identify significant differences across these groups, and from previous survey findings.
 These included:

 - Urban/rural location.

-1.11.
-Survey data showed some inconsistency between responses and data on ASF support provided to schools - for example, 28 Challenge Authority respondents indicated that their school received only Pupil Equity Funding.
-The categorisation of respondents used in our analysis has been based on Scottish Government records rather than self-reporting.
+1.13.
+Survey data showed some inconsistency between responses and data on ASF support provided to schools - for example, 20 Challenge Authority respondents indicated that their school received only Pupil Equity Funding.
+Consistent with previous surveys, the categorisation of respondents used in our analysis has been based on Scottish Government records rather than self-reporting.